HubSpot/Singularity/lbs.md

 When a new task starts for reasons other than a new deploy, such as to replace a failed task or due to scaling, Singularity will attempt to add that task to the LB API as part of its NewTaskChecker process.
 The NewTaskChecker ensures that new tasks eventually make it into TASK_RUNNING and are added to the LB API (if loadBalanced is true for that Request.)
 Once a new task has passed healthchecks (if necessary), Singularity will make a POST request to the LBR with the LBR ID taskId-ADD.

 Singularity will poll the GET request for this LBR until it receives a final state.
-If it gets a CANCELED or FAILED it will kill the new request (the scheduler should request a new one to take its place.)
+If it gets a CANCELED or FAILED it will kill the new task (the scheduler should request a new one to take its place.)

 ### Task failures